alberti42/typingmind-plain-composer/README.md

 or
 - https://www.typingmind.com

-The plain composer should appear once TypingMind has fully loaded and its layout has stabilized.
+The plain composer appears once TypingMind has fully loaded and the layout has stabilized.

 ---

 ## Usage

 ### Typing
-- Just type normally in the overlay textarea.
+- Type normally in the overlay textarea.
 - Drafts are saved automatically (per chat URL).

 ### Sending
-- Press **Ctrl+Enter** (Windows/Linux) or **Cmd+Enter** (macOS)
+- **Ctrl+Enter** (Windows/Linux) or **Cmd+Enter** (macOS)
 - Or click **Send**

 ### Toggling the original composer
 - Press **Esc**, or click **Toggle Original**
-- When the original is visible, a floating button appears:
+- When the original composer is visible, a floating button appears:
-  - **Plain Composer** → return to overlay
+  - **Plain Composer** → return to the overlay

 ---